Image: Copyright free from Pixabay

 ‘Rich and spoilt.’

-‘I don’t deserve to be treated like that, not by even by a lord.’
+‘I don’t deserve to be treated like that, not even by a lord.’

 ‘He’s lost all hope,’ Cook Weira wailed as she sat trembling in the kitchen.
 ‘Don’t know what’s good for him no more.
 His own Mama Weira.’
 She dabbed at the broth on her blouse.
 ‘Took special care with his food, I did, and he threw it in my face.’

-‘He’s grievously crippled now, and angry,’ Fera caught Analise whispering to Bront, a stable hand, on her way to the gardens.
-‘Apparently, he tried to throw his chamber pot at Lord Crandish, but got it all over himself, and it was full!
-That was two days ago, and he still refuses to bathe!’
+‘He’s grievously crippled now, and angry,’ Fera caught Analise whispering to a stablehand while on her way to the gardens.
+‘Apparently, he won’t let anyone tend to his wounds.
+And he threw his chamber pot at Lord Crandish and it was full!’

 It was only inevitable they eventually turn their eyes on Fera—the last resort, the lowliest of the low.
 Let her be abused and insulted like the rest of them.
 Just because she was an unfortunate, didn’t mean she should escape the lord’s insanity.